robmuh/robmuh.github.com/_posts/2014-01-11-hack-schools-good-and-bad.markdown

 ---

 "Hack what?"
 I would have said a few months ago after I buckled down and started [SkilStak Coding Arts][].
-"Hack Schools" someone would explain to me.
-"What?"I didnt't start SkilStak, Inc. because it was the cool new thing, the up and coming model for education.
-In fact, I had no fracking idea these things existed.
-But they do and it is a good thing and a bad thing that they do.
+"You know, hack Schools", someone would explain to me.
+"What?"

+I didnt't start SkilStak, Inc. because it was the cool new thing, the up and coming model for education, or any other reason other than I wanted to help others--that wanted to learn--to code.
+In fact, I had no idea hack schools existed.
+But apparently they do and it is a good thing ... and a bad thing.

+### Reality Check

-Recently I read this [fantastic article][] from fastcompany.com that makes no quams about the good and bad of this new phenomenon.
+Recently I read this [fantastic article][] from fastcompany.com that makes no qualms about the good and bad of this new phenomenon.
 It is really worth the read.
 Here's why.

 ### Take Your 50s Educational System and Shove It

-Today's generations, myself included, have much more than an irreverant animosity toward the industrial age education model some still want to shoving down our throats based on old, irrellevant research.
-The current system is [horribly broken][] and the only way it will ever really improve is by realists throwing the whole fucking thing out the window.
-(Ok, pretend I said that last sentence with a nice British accent like Ken's.)
-This is exactly what hack schools are doing, throwing the whole system out the window.
+Today's generations, myself included, have much more than an irreverent animosity toward the industrial age education model some still want to cram down our throats based on old, irrelevant research and war-time expectations.
+The current system based on that system is [horribly broken][]based on that system.
+The only way it will ever really improve is by realists throwing the whole fucking thing out the window.
+(Ok, pretend I said that last sentence with a soothing, ironic British accent like Ken's.)
+Throwing out the old is exactly what hack schools are doing.

 ### "Death is the single best invention of life."
 (Steve Jobs)

 Steve might not have been the best family man, but he understood something important about progress.

-<p><iframe width="420" height="315" src="http://www.youtube.com/embed/-578Q4rb6wM" frameborder="0" allowfullscreen="allowfullscreen">buggy maruku</iframe></p>
+<p><iframe width="420" height="315" src="http://www.youtube.com/embed/-578Q4rb6wM" frameborder="0" allowfullscreen="allowfullscreen">&nbsp;</iframe></p>

 It is just too hard to rid oneself of old scripts, let alone an entire system conceived by an industrial age of war.
 The current system ain't dead yet, but the explosion of "hack schools" just might be signally the end, or at least an evolution.

-### But wait ...
+### But wait &hellip;

 A lot of these hack schools just suck.
 The greatest fear of the establishment, and the foundation of failed programs like "No Child